 You can imagine how miserable the government can make our lives when they're hard at work.

-This is this is eerie to sit here and watch a congressional committee go after a private citizen.
+This is eerie to sit here and watch a congressional committee go after a private citizen, Roger Clemens, and then this trainer up there, Brian McNamee.

-Now, I'm I've followed this.
+Now, I've followed this.

-I understand what this is all about, but I you know, to paraphrase Bill Clinton, no hearing on steroids in baseball ever fed a hungry child.
+But I, you know, to paraphrase Bill Clinton, no hearing on steroids in baseball ever fed a hungry child.

 I don't know what Clemens is doing there.

-Did he has he lied to Congress before his deposition this week?
+Has he lied to Congress before his deposition this week?

-But this is I don't know what look, nobody recommends people take HGH or steroids, athletes, kids as being influenced by it and all that, but um it's it's sort of like the Congress wanting to get involved in a New England Patriots spying on opposing teams.
+But this is, I don't know what, look, nobody recommends people take HDH or steroids, athletes, kids being influenced by it and all that.

 I mean, the league's supposed to handle this kind of stuff.

-And one of these two guys is lying, and they're both under oath.
+And one of these two guys is lying.

 Somebody's life today has just been destroyed.